laavanyebahl/Autonomous-driving-using-deep-learning-simulation/report.md

 #### 1. Approach and summary

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to find the best structure to support such goal.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet I thought this model might be appropriate because of it

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.